Saint Paulinus of Nola

 The two were baptized by the saintly bishop of Bordeaux and moved to Therasia’s estate in Spain.
 After many childless years, they had a son who died a week after birth.
 This occasioned their beginning a life of great austerity and charity, giving away most of their Spanish property.
 Possibly as a result of this great example, Paulinus was rather unexpectedly ordained a priest at Christmas by the bishop of Barcelona.

-His last years were saddened by the invasion of the Huns.
+Paulinus’ last years were saddened by the invasion of the Huns.
 Among his few writings is the earliest extant Christian wedding song.
+His Liturgical Feast Day is June 22.